davide-giacomini/omnidirectional-robot-odometry/README.md

 &omega; = ( <sup>&Delta;<sub>ticks</sub></sup> &#8725; <sub>&Delta;<sub>time</sub></sub> ) &#8729; ( <sup>1</sup> &#8725; <sub>N</sub> ) &#8729; ( <sup>1</sup> &#8725; <sub>T</sub> ) &#8729; 2&pi;

 Where <sup>&Delta;<sub>ticks</sub></sup> &#8725; <sub>&Delta;<sub>time</sub></sub> refers to the difference between the number of ticks divided by the period of time that has been measured.
-Please notice that we divided by the gear ratio because the encoders are located in the motors of the wheels.
+Please notice that I divided by the gear ratio because the encoders are located in the motors of the wheels.
 Once computing each angular velocity, the robot velocities can be computed using the aformentioned three equations, and they are eventually published as topic `cmd_vel`.

 ## Compute odometry

-For this task, we were required to compute the robot odometry starting from the velocities we just calculated in the previous task.
-Furthermore, we were required to use both Euler and Runge-Kutta integration methods.
+For this task, I was required to compute the robot odometry starting from the velocities I just calculated in the previous task.
+Furthermore, I was required to use both Euler and Runge-Kutta integration methods.

-After computing the odometry, we published it as topic `odom` and wrote a TF broadcaster having as father the frame `odom` and as children the frame `base_link` (`odom` &#10132; `base_link`), which is basically the Reference System of the center of gravity of the robot.
+After computing the odometry, I published it as topic `odom` and wrote a TF broadcaster having as father the frame `odom` and as children the frame `base_link` (`odom` &#10132; `base_link`), which is basically the Reference System of the center of gravity of the robot.

 All of this can be found in the node "[compute_odometry](src/omnidirectional_robot_odometry/src/compute_odometry.cpp)", which reads from the topic `cmd_vel` the velocities.

 ### Euler integration method

-We used as a reference the set of slides of Professor Matteucci [[2]](#2).
-From now on we will consider our `odom` frame as the fixed frame of the slides, and our `base_link` frame as the mobile frame of the robot.
-In case of a *differential drive* (slide 22), it can be seen that we have the x axis of the `base_link` frame always parallel to the direction of the velocity of the robot.
-This is not true for a *mecanum wheeled robot*, where we have to take into account both the parallel and perpendicular component of the velocity.
+I used as a reference the set of slides of Professor Matteucci [[2]](#2).
+From now on I will consider our `odom` frame as the fixed frame of the slides, and our `base_link` frame as the mobile frame of the robot.
+In case of a *differential drive* (slide 22), it can be seen that I have the x axis of the `base_link` frame always parallel to the direction of the velocity of the robot.
+This is not true for a *mecanum wheeled robot*, where I have to take into account both the parallel and perpendicular component of the velocity.

 At slide number 27, the Euler integration method for *differential drive* is illustrated.
 We can see that v<sub>k</sub>cos&theta;<sub>k</sub> = v<sub>x</sub>(k) and v<sub>k</sub>sin&theta;<sub>k</sub> = v<sub>y</sub>(k), where v<sub>x</sub> and v<sub>y</sub> are the velocities relative to the `odom` reference frame.
 We could then generalize the Euler integration method in order to use it for the omnidirectional robot.
 The generalized equations can be recapped in:
 - x<sub>k+1</sub> = x<sub>k</sub> + v<sub>x<sub>k</sub></sub>&#8729;&Delta;T